• Skip to primary navigation

 We’ve got you covered for info on your stay for this road trip.
 Check our guides for accommodations in Lethbridge and the best Lethbridge restaurants.

-After Stirling, point your car south again to The Devil’s Coulee (cue ominous music) Dinosaur and Heritage Museum in Raymond.
+Start the trip by heading south from Lethbridge on Highway 4 towards the Sweet Grass border crossing.
+Head to the Devil’s Coulee (cue ominous music) Dinosaur and Heritage Museum in Raymond.
 The big draw here is the dinosaur egg fossil, but Devil’s Coulee is equally worth wandering through.
 Who knows, you might even find some fossilized eggshells yourself!
 Note that it is only open in warmer months, typically from mid-May to early September.

 After you’ve seen the dinosaur egg fossil and enjoyed the coulees, head south again to Writing-on-Stone Provincial Park.
 Recently named a UNESCO World Heritage Site, it features thousands of rock art drawings and carvings by the Siksikaitsitapi (Blackfoot Nation), most of which date to 1050 BC.
 Be sure to take the informative tour offered by the visitor center, but also just plan for plenty of time to roam the hoodoos and enjoy the winding Milk River.